lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

     ; 5. **Highly Recommended**
     ; *Documentation: https://autohotkey.com/docs/commands/SetNumScrollCapsLockState.htm *
     ; Upon releasing the CapsLock key, the CapsLock State is set to off.
-    ; It prevents a conflict due to the windows key and CapsLock interaction.
+    ; It prevents a conflict due to the Windows key and CapsLock interaction.
     ; This method allows you to still use the CapsLock key as a hotkey in the in-game UI.
     ~*CapsLock Up::SetCapsLockState Off